MTG/musav-dataset/README.md

 - `audio.songids` - Spotify IDs for all 17,574 track previews in the annotation pool (initial list of candidate tracks for annotation)
 - `genres.jsonl` - corresponding genre annotations
 - `audio.ebur128` - EBU R128 integrated loudness (computed with [Essentia](https://essentia.upf.edu/reference/std_LoudnessEBUR128.html))
-- `audio.ebur128_-20-5.songids` - Spotify IDs for 15,979 track previews in the final annotation pool (tracks within a typical [-20, -5] LUFS loudness range, selected for annotation)
+- `audio.ebur128_-20-5.songids` - Spotify IDs for 15,979 track previews in the final annotation pool (tracks within a typical loudness range of [-20, -5] LUFS, selected for annotation)
 - `genres.ebur128_-20-5.jsonl` - corresponding genre annotations
 - `triplets.jsonl` - 5,326 triplets generated for these tracks.
 No track appears in more than one triplet.
 The triplets include:
 	- *genre-triplets* (all tracks sharing the same genre, one triplet per genre)